 Russia from the Pacific Coast to Moscow

-In December 2012 and January 2013, Heywood performed a solo concert tour of Russia from the Pacific Coast to Moscow - across nine time zones.
+In December 2012 and January 2013, Heywood performed a two-month solo concert tour of Russia from the Pacific Coast to Moscow - across nine time zones.

 Thomas Heywood first performed on the Melbourne Town Hall Grand Organ when he was 16 years old.